 Sign up anytime for one of our flexible Deutsch Online Individual courses.
 Set your own schedule and learn when it is convenient for you.
 Options both with and without an instructor are available.

-Relic Report Vol. 2 is O U T now!
-Congratulations to Cheyenne Concepcion, Artistic Director of New Monuments Taskforce for her excellent work.
-Find the creative and thoughtful culmination of all reflections and recommendations for New Monuments by residents of San Francisco and the Bay Area here.
+Find the creative and thoughtful culmination of all reflections and recommendations for New Monuments by residents of San Francisco and the Bay Area in the Relic Report Vol. 2 published by Cheyenne Concepcion, Artistic Director of New Monuments Taskforce.
 New Monuments Taskforce and the Relic Report are part of Shaping The Past, a project of the Goethe-Institut in North America in partnership with Monument Lab and Bundeszentrale für politische Bildung.

 How does the past take shape?
 What happens in the process of coming to terms with the past?
 What social repercussions are associated with the rooting of history in monuments and memorials?
 These questions and many others are at the center of our project, Shaping the Past.